kostastril/Aiyagari-Replication/README.md

-The files replicate the steady state of the Aiyagari model (1994) and the extension with endogenous labor supply and compute various distributions and inequality statistics.
-Both Value Function Iteration and Endogenous Grid Method are used for computation.
+# Heterogeneous Agent Models

+This repository provides MATLAB implementations of various heterogeneous agent models commonly used in macroeconomics.
+The models are solved using both **Value Function Iteration (VFI)** and the **Endogenous Grid Method (EGM)**, with extensions for endogenous labor supply.